GuiJeff0/guijeff0/README.md

 - 📚 I'm improving my knowledge in algorithms and data structure
 - 🏫 Computer Science at the Federal Institute of Education, Science and Technology of Bahia
 <h2>Stack</h2>
-🔴 TypeScript/JS, HTML and CSS
+🔴 JavaScript, HTML and CSS
 🔴 C/C++
 🔴 PHP and Laravel